BurakGoturler/BurakGoturler/README.md

 ##  About Me:
 Hello, I'm Burak.
 I am interested in frontend development with backend support.
-Recently I've been working with JavaScript and Asp.NET Core MVC.
+Recently I've been working with JavaScript and ASP .NET Core MVC.
 I’m currently open for an a new job opportunity.

 ## Socials: